gugarosa/evolutionary_ensembles/README.md

 ```

 *Note that the optimization process will always output a `.pkl` file, while the other scripts will output a `*.txt` file.*

+### Bash Script

+Instead of invoking every script to conduct the experiments, it is also possible to use the provided shell script, as follows:

+./pipeline.sh

+Such a script will conduct every step needed to accomplish the experimentation used throughout this paper.
+Furthermore, one can change any input argument that is defined in the script.

 ### (Optional) Diversity Metrics